total-typescript/total-typescript-book/book-content/chapters/08-classes.md

 }
 ```

-The `#` syntax behaves the same as `private`, but it's a newer feature that's part of the ECMAScript standard.
-This means that it can be used in JavaScript as well as TypeScript.
+The `#` syntax behaves the same as `private`, but it actually comes from JavaScript, not TypeScript.

 Attempting to access a `#`-prefixed property from outside of the class will result in a syntax error: